redis/redis-rb/README.md

 Redis.new(cluster: %w[redis://127.0.0.1:7000])
 ```

 If you want [the connection to be able to read from any replica](https://redis.io/commands/readonly), you must pass the `replica: true`.
-Note that this connection won't be usable to write keys.

 ```ruby
 Redis.new(cluster: nodes, replica: true)